siokas/laryr/README.md

 [![Latest Stable Version](https://poser.pugx.org/siokas/laryr/v/stable)](https://packagist.org/packages/siokas/laryr)
 [![StyleCI](https://styleci.io/repos/64726308/shield)](https://styleci.io/repos/64726308)

 This package helps Laravel users to add routes easily.
 There will be a yaml on your project in which you have the option to specify the routes.
-Currently the package provides functionality only for simple routes and planing for a future update to also include more complex routes with where statements.
+Currently the package provides functionality for simple routes and group routes.
+The plan for a future update is to include more complex routes with where statements.

 The package supports functionality for:
 - Routes with all methods (get, post, put, patch, delete, resource)